nicopap/bevy-kdl-ui/dev-resources/decisions.md

 It would be fine to ignore the issue with KDL, since it's pretty exceptional, and write my own Deserializer for it.

+### Declaring the list of dependencies

+**Problem**: we want in `bevy-kdl-scene` to premeptively load template declaration files used in scenes.
+If we don't, the templates used inside the files won't be expanded.

+#### The `import` node

+I think it's necessary to explicitly declare the bindings required for import.

 ## bevy-reflect-deser

 ### Complex keys in maps